dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

          define last-handler <serious-condition> = win32-last-handler;

+     :seealso:

-     See also *last-handler-definer* and *default-last-handler*, exported
+       *last-handler-definer* and *default-last-handler*, exported
        from the Functional Dylan-Extensions library and module, in the *Core Features* reference manual.

 Dealing with the C function WinMain
 ===================================